 On the wine side, I recommend a pinot grigio or sauvignon blanc, which are good go-to pairings when tomatoes are involved.
 Both varieties have enough acidity to match the tomatoes, and the dry finish is a great counter to the mozzarella and eggs.
 A crisp, fruity rosé also works well, and who doesn't love a little rosé during these lovely summer months?

 With our summer days dwindling, please give this caprese carbonara a try ASAP.
 We have to take advantage of tomato season while we can, right?
-As always, feel free to leave a comment, and please sign up for my newsletter.

 Love Your Pasta Dishes?